vuminhtuanhvtc/gesturesensor/README.md

 - Monitor all cameras configured in Frigate
 - Process gestures for any detected person
 - Use default gesture detection settings
+- Store annotated images in the "storage" directory with 1-day retention

 ### Advanced Configuration